ryan-mcclue/unsw/comp3231/week8.md

 The TLB (associative cache of PTEs) uses associative/content-addressable-memory (CAM) hardware.
 TLB entries indexed by page number.
-If TLB miss:
+If TLB miss, need to refill:
   - hardware performs page table lookup and reloads TLB (x86, ARM)
-  - or, hardware generates exception and OS reloads (MIPS) TLB entries are process specific.
-Entries are tagged with address space id (ASID) (or would have to be flushed on each context switch)
+  - or, exception generated and software reloads (MIPS) TLB entries are process specific.
+TLB entries are tagged with address space id (ASID) (or would have to be flushed on each context switch)
+  - EntryHi (page number)
+   (VPN | ASID)
+  - EntryLo (frame number)
+   (PFN | control bits)
+c0_Index register indexes a TLB entry. c0_EntryHi/Lo registers to read/write indexed entry.
+Use various TLB specific instructions.

+R3000 has special exception handler for kuseg TLB misses.
+Other TLB misses handled by general exception handler.
+Only uses `k0` and `k1` registers, than `tlbwr` (Amdahls law means should optimise common case; or make more parallel so can be used more etc.) c0_BadVaddr gives faulting address c0_EntryHi_VPN page number of faulting address
+So, on a TLB miss, only have to translate EntryLo from page table.

+On a page fault, may have to reload page from disk (so, have on-demand paging).
+If 'victim' page has no dirty bit (hasn't been written to since it was swapped in), than can cleanly replace?

+The number of pages required by a process in a time window is its working set.
+Want to keep this resident entire time.

+Thrashing is when many processes running (typically on a multicore) constantly triggering page faults and stalling as memory overused.
+Handle by suspending a few processes.

+VM performace dictated by:
+  - page table format
+  - page size (ideally would want large for code, small for thread stacks etc.)
+  - fetch policy, e.g. on page faults or pre-fetch
+  - replacement policy, e.g FIFO, LRU (impossible to implement efficiently, so approximate), Clock (each frame has a used bit; when scanning reset this bit for all entries searched past; replace first page with reset bit not set)
+  - resident set size (each process is allowed a variable number of frames)
+  - cleaning policy